Pawnee, Texas: Education

 Pawnee is served by the Pawnee Independent School District for grades preK-8.

 Area information

 The small town consists of one convenience store, a US post office, an Independent School District, a mechanic service, a natural gas plant, a cabinet maker, a volunteer fire department, an excavation company, a community center, and several churches.

 The Pawnee area has gradually been increasing in the exploration and production of natural gas.
 Just driving around the community and ranches, you can see wells and new rigs going up.

 Pawnee has more recently welcomed Almega Cable and Ranch Wireless to the community.
 Ranch Wireless provides wireless internet and Almega Cable provides Cable internet to the citizens of Pawnee.
 Almega has also established a computer center for the community to access the internet free of cost.
 The center is called the Pawnee Community Connect Center.

 Religion

 The small community boasts five churches.
-The churches are Catholic, Methodist, Baptist, Igelesia Bautista Y Manuela, and Church of Christ.
+The churches are Catholic, Methodist, Baptist, Iglesia Bautista Y Manuela, and Church of Christ.